-If you have a medical emergency, call 911 or seek immediate medical attention at the nearest hospital.
+If you have a medical emergency, call 911 in the U.S. or seek immediate medical attention at the nearest hospital.

 The Benefits of this Plan will be provided anywhere in the world for treatment of an Emergency Medical Condition.
 Emergency Services are covered at the Participating Provider Cost Share, even if you receive treatment from a Non-Participating Provider.